Nusszopf/web-nusszopf/docs/dev.md

 Components, which:
 - are smart
-- are not relevant for the design-system
-- have a specific use-case, that do not occur often
+- are not relevant for the design-system; e.g. have a specific use-case, that do not occur often
 - can't be seperated easy into logic and ui
 - related to react concepts like `high-order-components`

 #### **src/pages**

 Specific folder to Next.js.
-More informations in the documentation: [Next.js - Pages](https://nextjs.org/docs/basic-features/pages)
+More informations in the documentation: [Next.js - Pages](https://nextjs.org/docs/basic-features/pages):

 ```zsh
 | +-- /pages